chamlin/logalyzer/README.md

 # logalyzer

-it analyzes MarkLogic Error logs.  a bit.
+It analyzes MarkLogic error logs (a bit).